 But there is more to see.
 The Hodler Hall, for instance, with its monumental mural painting "Unanimity" by the Swiss painter Ferdinand Hodler, depicting Hannover's conversion in the Reformation.
 Or the Mosaic Hall, where a procession of craftsmen is shown on three mosaic pictures, or the adjacent Ladies Hall with its noble decor.
 The richness of the materials used in the various rooms and hallways as well as the sculptures in the town hall are quite impressive.

-The diagonal lift in the town hall's dome is unique in Europe.
-At a 15-degree angle it covers the 43 metres up to the gallery at the top of the dome.
+The top of the dome of the New Town Hall reaches 97,73 m (320 ft.).
+The diagonal lift in the town hall's dome is unique in the world.
+At a 17-degree angle it covers the 43 metres up to the gallery at the top of the dome.
 From this vantage point one can enjoy a marvellous view of the whole city, even as far as the Harz Mountains when visibility is good.

 The town hall also houses a restaurant named the "Gartensaal" (Garden Hall) overlooking the pond right behind the town hall.
 It offers regional and international cuisine in a stylish atmosphere.
 In the summer the large patio is also available for guests of the restaurant, who wish to enjoy a good meal and the splendid view of the pond and park before them.